Oil set for weekly gain on Saudi output cut pledge

-LONDON (Reuters) -Oil prices hit 11-month highs on Friday and were on track for a strong weekly gain, supported by Saudi Arabia’s pledge to cut output and a rally in global equities as investors looked beyond rising coronavirus cases.
+LONDON (Reuters) -Oil prices hit 11-month highs and were on track for a weekly gain on Friday, supported by Saudi Arabia’s pledge to cut output and a global stocks rally as investors looked beyond rising coronavirus cases.

-“The surprise Saudi cut is keeping bulls at the helm of the energy complex,” said Stephen Brennock of oil broker PVM.
+“The surprise Saudi cut is keeping bulls at the helm,” said Stephen Brennock of oil broker PVM.
 “It will take a brave man to bet against the current bullish run of play.”

-Earlier this week, Saudi Arabia pledged additional, voluntary oil output cuts of one million barrels per day (bpd) in February and March as part of a deal under which most OPEC+ producers will hold production steady in the face of new coronavirus lockdowns.
+Saudi Arabia this week pledged extra, voluntary oil output cuts of one million barrels per day (bpd) in February and March as part of a deal under which most OPEC+ producers will hold production steady in the face of new coronavirus lockdowns.

 However, analysts said oil prices could see a correction in coming months, if their rallies were not backed by stronger fuel demand.